gerardroche/gerardroche.github.io/_posts/2023-05-23-neovintageous-goto-symbol.md

 Unlike many of my mappings, Here I use `noremap` instead of `nnoremap`. `noremap` applies to Normal, Visual, and Operator modes. `nnoremap` only applies to Normal mode.
 See `:help map-commands`.

-You can go to any symbol in a current file via *Menu &gt; Goto &gt; Goto Symbol*:
+You can go to any symbol in a current file via *Menu → Goto → Goto Symbol*:

 ```vim
 noremap <D-I> :ShowOverlay overlay=goto text=@<CR>